grangej/SpriteKit-Easing/README.md

 This port was created to be a 100% swift dynamic library, additionally extra care was taken to try to make the code readable and easy to understand.

-SpriteKitEasingSwift currently contains the these functions, more will be added soon!
+SpriteKitEasingSwift currently contains the these functions

 Current functions:
 * Linear
 * Quadratic

-To be completed:
 * Cubic
 * Quartic
 * Quintic